Python Script for Validating CRS Alignment Across Utility Layers

 writer.writerows(results)

-For authoritative spatial reference documentation and transformation standards, consult the ArcGIS Pro Spatial Reference documentation and the pyproj official documentation.
+For authoritative reference, consult the ArcGIS Pro coordinate systems documentation and the pyproj documentation.